-Author: Dr Nicholas De Rosa, Unaccredited Trainee in Dermatology, Dept. of Dermatology, St. Vincent’s Hospital Sydney, NSW, Australia.
+Author: Dr Nicholas De Rosa, unaccredited trainee in dermatology, Department of Dermatology, St Vincent’s Hospital Sydney, NSW, Australia.
 DermNet New Zealand Editor in Chief: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+July 2017.
+Copy Editors: Gus Mitchell/Maria McGivern.
 July 2017.

-Insulin is a polypeptide hormone that is produced by beta cells of the pancreas and controls blood glucose (sugar) concentrations.
-High blood glucose concentrations stimulate secretion of insulin, which transfers glucose from the bloodstream into muscle, fat and liver cells.
-This promotes storage of glucose for future energy needs, and in healthy individuals, this feedback mechanism keeps serum glucose concentration normal (euglycaemia).
+Insulin is a polypeptide hormone that is produced by β cells of the pancreas and controls blood glucose (sugar) concentrations.
+High blood glucose concentrations stimulate the secretion of insulin, which transfers glucose from the bloodstream into muscle, fat and liver cells.
+This promotes the storage of glucose for future energy needs, and in healthy individuals, this feedback mechanism keeps the body at euglycaemia (normal glucose concentrations).

 Insulin resistance is defined as a subnormal glucose response to a given concentration of insulin.

-The biological progression of insulin resistance first involves high levels of insulin (hyperinsulinaemia) after meals and is later followed by fasting hyperinsulinaemia.
-Failure of compensatory mechanisms to maintain euglycaemia lead to hyperglycaemia, impaired glucose tolerance and diabetes mellitus.
+The biological progression of insulin resistance first involves hyperinsulinaemia (high levels of insulin) after meals and is later followed by fasting hyperinsulinaemia.
+The failure of compensatory mechanisms to maintain euglycaemia lead to hyperglycaemia, impaired glucose tolerance and diabetes mellitus.

-Insulin resistance is found in both males and females of all races and ethnicities.
+Insulin resistance is found in both men and women of all races and ethnicities.
 It is especially prevalent where people lead a sedentary lifestyle and consume a Western diet.

 Insulin resistance is influenced by a combination of genetic, epigenetic and environmental factors.